keiran-rowell/keiran-rowell.github.io/_posts/2026-06-01-coal-tar-in-GR.md

 **Life** <span class="etym etym-life">chlorophyll = green photosynthesis molecule, contains a delocalised electron ring like seen in benzene</span>

+> Slothrops in those days we're not yet so much involved with paper, and the wholesale slaughtering of trees.
+They were still **for the living green, against the dead white**
+{: .life}

 > ...indeed all of the Slothrop blood one way or another, the nine or ten generations tumbling back,